openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Group 1: RELAY OUTPUT

+Lifeline.
+Lifeline group for the entire module.
+Sends Basic Report On / Off when the relay is turned on or off.
+Sends Meter Report with energy data for the load connected to the relay output.

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: TEMPERATURE INPUT 1

+Sends Sensor Multilevel Report for input 1.
+Nodes in this group will receive information of the current temperature measured by the NTC connected to input 1.

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: TEMPERATURE INPUT 2

+Sends Sensor Multilevel Report for input 2.
+Nodes in this group will receive information of the current temperature measured by the NTC connected to input 2.

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: FLOOD SENSOR INPUT

+Nodes in this group receives Basic Report On / Off when the flood sensor detects a flood.
+Normally used for visualization in the Controller.

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: FLOOD SENSOR INPUT

+Nodes in this group receives Basic Set On / Off when the flood sensor detects a flood.

-This group supports 5 nodes.
+Association group 5 supports 5 nodes.

 ### Group 6: FLOOD SENSOR INPUT

+Nodes in this group receives Notification Report when the flood sensor detects a flood.
+The notification events reported are: ”Water leak detected ”0x02 and ”ldle” 0x00.

-This group supports 5 nodes.
+Association group 6 supports 5 nodes.

 ## Technical Information